 - Reduce defaults

-- Increase safety by reducing traffic into the building
+- Increase safety by reducing crowds within your court buildings

 Benefits to Law Enforcement